apple/turicreate/userguide/vis/README.md

 [histogram](https://en.wikipedia.org/wiki/Histogram) of the data.
 For categorical data (`str`), this shows a
 [bar chart](https://en.wikipedia.org/wiki/Bar_chart)
-representing the counts of frequently occuring items, sorted by count.
+representing the counts of frequently occurring items, sorted by count.
 The `show` method on SFrame produces a summary of each column of the SFrame, using the plot types described for `SArray.show`.